Phaedra Parks’ ‘Chocolate’ Girl Friend Revealed

 “The reason why I said, ‘I never used the word cheating,’ is because people have different terms of what they consider cheating to be.
 I said that she was talking to somebody.
 The reason why the conversation went there between she and I is because I felt like she was telling people like I wasn’t there for her and stuff and I’m like, ‘But girl the reason why I didn’t call you and stuff was because you was already talking to people so I’m thinking you cool.’
 If you have a interest in somebody else and you’re moving on and you’re saying, ‘Yeah this is the one.
 Me and this dude, we’re gonna be married by the top of the year,’ you’re not feeling like…she’s falling apart over there.”

-When Phaedra says that Kandi knew that she wasn’t sex with any other men, Kandi retorts that she never said that she was.
+When Phaedra says that Kandi knew that she wasn’t having sex with any other men, Kandi retorts that she never said that she was.
 Phaedra points out that the implication was that she behaved inappropriately during her marriage.
 Kandi maintains that she had to defend herself because Phaedra made her seem like a bad friend.
 Kandi further maintains that Phaedra was indeed talking to another man around the time that Apollo was beginning his prison sentence.

 “I was saying to you that I did not like the fact that you was trying to like make it seem like I wasn’t doing this and I was so bad when there was never a reason for me to just be calling every day like that because you were talking to somebody else.
 You were happy that you were able to move on with your life at that time.”